You’re not sure when or how it happened, but your debt has suddenly become as difficult to manage as a litter of 10-week-old puppies.

 The fees sometimes attached to personal loans, like origination or late payment fees, will vary based on the lender that you choose.
 Certain lenders charge no fees, which is one of the reasons it’s so important to do your research about the terms of your loan while shopping around.

 With many balance transfer cards, you have to pay something called a balance transfer fee, which usually costs between 3 and 5% of the total balance that you are moving.
-And, as with other credit cards, you have to watch out for fees on late or missed payments.
+And, as with other credit cards (and some personal loans), you have to watch out for fees on late or missed payments.

 By consolidating your debt, it doesn’t disappear, but it does become easier to handle.